Meet the Cast of Flip It Like Disick

 Meet Scott Disick's real estate task force!
 Audiences will get an up-close-and-personal look at the KUWTK star's latest business venture when Flip It Like Disick premieres on E!
 August 4.
 But for now, learn a little bit about The Lord and his team of entrepreneurs, contractors and interior design gurus ahead of the reality series' upcoming debut.

-With help from Scott's longtime friend Benny Luciano (with whom Kourtney Kardashian's ex owns and manages an elite car dealership in Calabasas), his trusted contractor Miki Mor (whose talents apparently come with a periodically explosive temper) and musician-turned-designer Willa Ford, this motley crew of property-transformers will spend the season working on high-end real estate projects, many of which will involve celebrity homes.
+With help from Scott's longtime friend Benny Luciano, his trusted contractor Miki Mor (whose talents apparently come with a periodically explosive temper) and musician-turned-designer Willa Ford, this motley crew of property-transformers will spend the season working on high-end real estate projects, many of which will involve celebrity homes.

 Learn more about the Flip It Like Disick cast below!